Gokhale Institute of Politics and Economics: M.Sc. (Agribusiness Economics)

 The M.Sc.
 Agribusiness Economics program prepares students for careers in the agribusiness sector, both as officers in agribusiness organizations, and as economists in agribusiness related research organizations.
 The academic content of the program has three major modules: an economics module, a management module, and an agribusiness module.

 M.Sc.
 (International Business Economics & Finance)

-This new programme to be offered from the academic year 2016-17 is a unique course designed for careers in international trade, foreign portfolio investment, foreign direct investment, international technical/financial collaboration and joint ventures, international finance and portfolio management, etc.
+This new program to be offered from the academic year 2016-17 is a unique course designed for careers in international trade, foreign portfolio investment, foreign direct investment, international technical/financial collaboration and joint ventures, international finance and portfolio management, etc.

 M.Sc.
 (Population Studies and Health Economics)

 This program is expected to shape scholars interested in population, public health and health economics.